-All statistical analyses, tables and listings will be generated in SAS (version 9.3 or later) with appropriate documentation and programming validation.
+All statistical analyses, tables and listings will be generated in SAS (version 9.4) with appropriate documentation and programming validation.
 The table of contents of all tables, listings, and figures will be presented in a Tables, Listings and Figures shell supplemental document.